 Informal description of the data product

-Vicmap Position is Victoria's authoritative database of survey marks for the State and offers a Global Navigation Satellite System correction service for both real-time users and post-processing.
+Vicmap Position includes Victoria's authoritative database of survey marks and a Global Navigation Satellite System (GNSS) correction service for precise positioning.

 The products consist of two main arms:

 Vicmap Position – Survey Control is the State’s database of permanent and cadastral survey marks, which may also be refered to as survey monuments, survey benchmarks or geodetic marks.
-They are placed by surveyors to mark key survey points on the Earth's surface.
-Vicmap Position can be used for surveying property boundaries, road building, construction activity, mapping and other geodetic surveys.
-The Survey Mark Enquiry Service (SMES) publishes this data as the primary means of accessing Survey Mark information for Victoria.
-The sourced from the Surveyor-General Victoria, product updates are made available weekly through the Vicmap maintenance lifecycle.
+They are placed by surveyors to mark key survey points on the Earth's surface and support surveying property boundaries, road building, construction activity, mapping and other geodetic surveys.
+The Survey Mark Enquiry Service (SMES) publishes this data as the primary means of accessing survey mark information for Victoria.
+This is sourced from Surveyor-General Victoria (SGV) and product updates are made available weekly through the Vicmap maintenance lifecycle.

-Vicmap Position – GPSnet™ is a cooperative network of Continually Operating Reference Stations (CORS) that supports Global Navigation Satellite System (GNSS) users throughout Victoria and supplies high accuracy real-time positioning solutions state-wide.
-Accurate positioning information is provided in real time or for a postprocessing environment.
-Users include survey, control traffic farming and the construction industry.
+Vicmap Position – GPSnet™ is a integrated network of Continually Operating Reference Stations (CORS) that supports precise positioning throughout Victoria.
+Accurate positioning information is provided in real time or for post-processing.
+Stakeholders include surveying and mapping, precision agriculture and the construction industry.

 Specification scope